 Gen. Santana, issued a proclamation which sets fouth the desires of the people on the subject.
 H. E., the Captain-General, has allowed, that in accordance with the wishes of the people and government of St. Domingo, troops and men-of-war should go there; but the Captain-General submits the whole matter to H. M. the Queen for decision, giving the asked-for assistance temporarily and conditionally.
 These men-of-war, with the land and naval forces granted for St. Domingo by Gen. Serrano, left port on the 30th, under the immediate command of the Admiral of the Navy, Gen. Rubalcaba, and we expect shortly to hear that Her Majesty, Queen Isabel, has accepted the offers of the people of St. Domingo, and that the once beautiful Island of Hispaniola will soon form a new, rich and prosperous-portion of Spain, adding a third brilliant jewel to the Spanish crown in the Antilles.
 Correspondence of the Richmond Dispatch.
 Affairs in Norfolk and Portsmouth.
-NorFolk, VA., April 11, 1861.
-Great excitement prevailed here yesterday, out of the fact that a number of dispatches had been received stating that seven war steamers were off Charleston harbor, and of the official information to Gov. Pickens of the intended reinforcement of "Fort Sumter."- Many of our Union men, I have reason to be-lieve, were converted then to the ranks of the Secessionists.
+Norfolk and Portsmouth.
+Source of the Source of Charleston harbor, and of the official information to Gov. Pickens of the intended reinforcement of "Fort Source."
+Many of our Union men, I have reason to believe, were converted then to the ranks of the Secessionists.